vidishsirdesai/projects/README.md

 To automate the task of a loan underwriter, a Logistic Regression model is trained using a dataset containing 27 relevant feature.
 The for a new data point, the model outputs if a credit line should be approved or not approved to an applicant.

 # Insights
+### Distribution plots
 The distribution plots of all the numerical columns is as follows,

 ![alt text](artifacts/distribution_of_numerical_columns.png)

+Comments
+- Most of the data is left skewed.
+- The most popular loan amount is 10000.
+- The most popular interest rate is 15%.
+- The most popular number of installments are between 200 and 400.

+### Count plots
 The count plots of all the categorical columns is as follows,

 ![alt text](artifacts/count_of_categorical_columns.png)